RODO94/sh24/decisions.md

 For hooking up with the backend, I've tried to keep it simple with the error journey and success journey both delivering a `data` field to the `handleSubmit` which feeds either state variable for `errorMessage` and `successMessage` which then controls which message gets displayed.

 ## Backend

+## E2E

+Decided to add in base test cases for e2e to make sure the journeys are all covered and isolated.

+Built this so it could run from the root and call upon tests in an e2e folder.
+This was just my first instinct since it could run each part of the stack then the tests.